TangDier03/tangdier03.github.io/_pages/about.md

 - Information Theory for Learning and Inference
 - High-Dimensional Feature Selection and Representation Learning
-- Algorithms and Theory in Reinforcement Learning and Embodied Intelligence
+- Optimization in Deep Learning and Reinforcement Learning
 - Foundational Frameworks for AI-driven Scientific Discovery

 I am always open to exploring new topics and long-term collaborations.
 Feel free to [reach out](#contact) if you share similar research interests or would like to discuss potential ideas!